Privacy Policy

 Because injury information is processed on the basis of your explicit consent (see Section 1.11), you may withdraw that consent at any time by removing injuries from the App.
 Withdrawal does not affect the lawfulness of processing carried out prior to withdrawal, and does not retrieve copies of information that have already been transmitted to xAI and processed under xAI's own terms (see Section 1.6).

-You may opt out of push notifications at any time through your device's settings.
+You can disable the App's notifications (such as timer and reminder alerts) at any time through your device's settings.

 5.6 HealthKit Permissions